awsdocs/amazon-kendra-developer-guide/doc_source/data-source-web-crawler.md

   You can provide web proxy credentials using a secret in AWS Secrets Manager secret\.
 You use the [ProxyConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_ProxyConfiguration.html) API to provide the website host name and port number, and optionally the secret that stores your web proxy credentials\.
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.

 You can also add the following optional features:
++ Crawl mode—Choose to crawl website host names only, or host names with subdomains, or also crawl other domains the web pages link to\.
 + The 'depth' or number of levels in a website from the seed level to crawl\.
 For example, if a website has 3 levels—index level \(the seed level in this example\), sections level, and subsections level—and you are only interested in crawling information from the index level to the sections level \(levels 0 to 1\), you can set your depth to 1\.
-+ The maximum number of URLs on a single webpage to crawl\.
++ The maximum number of URLs on a single web page to crawl\.
-+ The maximum size in MB of a webpage to crawl\.
++ The maximum size in MB of a web page to crawl\.
 + The maximum number of URLs crawled per website host per minute\.
 + The web proxy information to connect to and crawl internal websites\.
 + The authentication information to access and crawl websites that require user authentication\.
 + You can extract HTML meta tags as fields using the *Custom Document Enrichment* tool\.
 For more information, see [Customizing document metadata during the ingestion process](https://docs.aws.amazon.com/kendra/latest/dg/custom-document-enrichment.html)\.
 For an example of extracting HTML meta tags, see [CDE examples](https://github.com/aws-samples/amazon-kendra-cde-examples)\.
-+  **Inclusion and exclusion filters**—Specify whether to include certain URLs\.
++  **Inclusion and exclusion filters**—Specify whether to include or exclude certain URLs\.
 **Note**
+Most data sources use regular expression patterns, which are inclusion or exclusion patterns referred to as filters\.
 If you specify an inclusion filter, only content that matches the inclusion filter is indexed\.
 Any document that doesn’t match the inclusion filter isn’t indexed\.
 If you specify an inclusion and exclusion filter, documents that match the exclusion filter are not indexed, even if they match the inclusion filter\.

 ------

-## Learn more<a name="webcrawler-learn-more"></a>
+## Learn more<a name="web-crawler-learn-more"></a>

-To learn more about integrating Amazon Kendra with your Web crawler data source, see:
+To learn more about integrating Amazon Kendra with your web crawler data source, see:
 + [Reimagine knowledge discovery using Amazon Kendra’s Web Crawler](https://aws.amazon.com/blogs/machine-learning/reimagine-knowledge-discovery-using-amazon-kendras-web-crawler/)